What is a rent-to-income ratio?

 What this rent affordability calculator does for landlords

-A quick “yes/no” on affordability is not enough.
+From working with self-managing landlords across the UK, we consistently find that a quick yes/no on affordability is not enough, landlords who only apply a gross income multiple miss borderline cases where fixed bills and existing debt make the same salary look very different in practice.
 The August Tenant Rent-to-Income Calculator helps you assess rent against income the way good referencing teams do: clear ratios, optional debt and bill allowances, and sensible thresholds for single tenants, couples and HMOs.
-This tool is guidance only.
-It is not financial advice or a credit decision.

 Ready to try August?